 The destinations often include the grocery store, beauty salon, doctor's offices, senior center, and a discount store.
 Usually hours and destinations are limited.
 Typically a reservation is required for pick-up at a single-family residence.

 There are infinite variations on this theme, but alternative transportation is often a key service needed at a NORC.
-Some younger taxpayers may complain that there is no public benefit (or the snarkier argument that the public benefit is getting older drivers off the road).
+Some younger taxpayers may complain that there is no public benefit, or they might make the snarkier argument that the public benefit is getting older drivers off the road.

 But since the retirement age population tends to vote at a more reliable rate than younger people, the retirees often prevail.